 World civilizations and their historical interactions.
 Origins of civilizations in the Middle East, the Mediterranean area, Africa, China, Indian subcontinent and the Americas.
 Chronologically, covers the period from prehistory to the end of the classical era.
 Need not be taken in sequence.
+Offered fall term.
 Recommended pre- or corequisite: WR 121.